DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 b.
 Choose a cell, and calculate the observed statistic.

 c.
-Find the p-value using the hypergeometric distribution.
+Find the $p$-value using the hypergeometric distribution.

 d.
 Plot the the sampling distribution.